Man released from prison after 18 years behind bars for murder he says he didn't commit – KION546

 Click here for updates on this story

-Missouri (WMUR) — For the first time in 18 years, Keith Carnes is breathing fresh air as a free man.
+Missouri (KMBC) — For the first time in 18 years, Keith Carnes is breathing fresh air as a free man.

 Carnes was released from prison Monday after 18 years behind bars for the 2003 murder of Larry White, a murder he says he did not commit.